-First step is to know your market then start doing research on perfect sub niche.
-By far the easiest step to find your market just goes to Google and type in the search phrase US cities (or any Country) by population.
+The first step is to know your market then start doing research on the perfect sub-niche.
+By far the easiest step to find your market, just to go to Google and type in the search phrase US cities (or any Country) by population.
 You don t need to use quotation marks I m just including them to show you the exact words to type into the search box.
 The first listing you should see is a Wikipedia entry.

 List of United States cities by population click on this link.
 It will take you to a page that lists all the US cities with populations greater than 100,000.
 These are the ponds where you want to fish.